hmasing/solo_aviation_playbook/content/01-fbo-services/README.md

 # FBO Services

-Core customer-facing operations that define the Fixed Base Operator experience.
-These procedures ensure consistent, professional service delivery for all aircraft operations and customer interactions.
+Core client-facing operations that define the Fixed Base Operator experience.
+These procedures ensure consistent, professional service delivery for all aircraft operations and client interactions.

 ## Procedures in this Section

 1. **[Aircraft Arrival and Departure Handling](01-aircraft-arrival-departure-handling.md)**
    - Aircraft marshalling and parking coordination
-   - Customer greeting and service coordination
+   - Client greeting and service coordination
    - Departure preparation and assistance

 2. **[Fueling Operations (Jet-A and Avgas)](02-fueling-operations.md)**